kogarashisan/LavaSite/reference/Animation.md

 - When animation starts - it adds itself to the list of active tasks via call to {@link Lava.Cron#acceptTask}.
 - When first task is added to {@link Lava.Cron} - it starts a timer, which periodically calls it's {@link Lava.Cron#onTimer} callback.
 - Cron's `onTimer` than calls `onTimer()` method of all active tasks.
 - At the same time, Cron asks every animation if it's still active via call to `isRunning()`.
-When animation is not active anymore
-	- Cron removes it from it's list of active tasks.
+When animation stops - Cron removes it from it's list of active tasks.
 - When there are no more active tasks - timer stops.

 Each animation has a "transition" function (analog of JQuery's "easings").
 Transition determines the actual animation's